 What is Workforce Management?

-Workforce Management systems, often referred to as Back Office Workforce Optimisation (BOWFO), or WFM for the front office, focus on monitoring and management as a means of increasing productivity rather than the organisational IT re-engineering (and building new core systems with embedded workflow processes).
+Workforce Management software, often referred to as Back Office Workforce Optimisation (BOWFO), or WFM system, focus on monitoring and management as a means of increasing productivity rather than the organisational IT re-engineering (and building new core systems with embedded workflow processes).

 Why should you choose a Workforce Management system?